AmpongJkevin2/find-me-GF-cli/README.md

 ## Bug Reports

-If you run the tool and still can't find a girlfriend, please open an issue on our GitHub repository.
+If you run the tool and still can't find a girlfriend, please open an issue on the [GitHub repository](https://github.com/AmpongJkevin2/find-me-GF-cli/issues).
 We will look into it and probably tell you to lower your standards.

 ## Disclaimer